-Norwich Pharmacal Orders - Identifying Anonymous
+Norwich Pharmacal Orders - Identifying the Anonymous

 An order to identify the anonymous

-In the context of online defamation, harassment and privacy complaints, websites hosting third party content will typically refuse to give out the details of the person who is responsible for the content even if you have made a formal request and your motive for seeking the information is legitimate.
-Do not be surprised if they ask you to provide a court order.
+Intermediaries will typically refuse to handover information voluntarily and will normally require a court order.
 There are sound reasons for their reluctance to assist – they are likely to be under a duty of confidence not to disclose such information voluntary.
-Giving out information about anonymous posters could leave them at risk of suit and/or put them in breach of the General Data Protection Regulation ('GDPR')/Data Protection Act 2018.
+Giving out information could put them in breach of the UK General Data Protection Regulation ('UK GDPR')/Data Protection Act 2018 and the law of confidence and expose them to civil liability.
 This is where Norwich Pharmacal Orders come into play.

 What is a Norwich Pharmacal Order?

 You should preserve any documents, correspondence or web printouts that may be relevant.
-If you have already made attempts to find out the identity of the prospective defendant via conventional channels then you should also retain any documentation that demonstrates this e.g. emails or letters.
+If you have already made attempts to find out the identity of the prospective defendant via conventional channels then you should also retain any documentation that demonstrates this, e.g. emails or letters.

 There are three conditions which you will need to satisfy the Court of before it will consider granting such an application:-

-- There is an act of wrongdoing which has been or has arguably been committed by an ultimate
+- There is an act of wrongdoing which has been or has arguably been committed by an ultimate wrongdoer;

 How can our Norwich Pharmacal Order Solicitors help?

 We are regularly instructed to seek Norwich Pharmacal Orders in the High Court.
 If you wish to proceed to make an application we will prepare the evidence (draft a witness statement and preparing exhibits), correspond with the intermediary (referred to a ‘the Respondent’), lodge an application with the court and attend any hearing.